digitranslab/jumpstart/docs/versioned_docs/version-2.68.0/gitsync.md

 <div style={{paddingTop:'24px', paddingBottom:'24px'}}>

-### Step 5: Finish the GitSync configuration on ToolJet
+### Step 5: Finish the GitSync configuration on JumpStart

-Go back to the **Configure git** tab on ToolJet, and click on the **Finalize setup** button.
+Go back to the **Configure git** tab on JumpStart, and click on the **Finalize setup** button.
 If the SSH key is configured correctly, you will see a success message.

 <div style={{textAlign: 'center'}}>
     <img style={{ border:'0', marginBottom:'15px', borderRadius:'5px', boxShadow: '0px 1px 3px rgba(0, 0, 0, 0.2)' }} className="screenshot-full" src="/img/gitsync/gitlab/configfin.png" alt="GitLab SSH Key" />